Alan Wake's American Nightmare: Development

 On 9 May 2011, a sequel game was hinted at when "Alan Wake 2" was shown on Althea Suarez Gata's curriculum vitae.
 On the same day, the information was removed from her curriculum vitae.

 On 10 May 2011, Oskari Häkkinen from Remedy told Joystiq, who had leaked an announcement rumor, that the official announcement of this installment was coming.
 He stressed that it would not be considered "Alan Wake 2", but neither would it be mere add-on content.
-Häkkinen would not get any more specific than that.

 Spike Video Game Awards 2011 showed a new trailer for the game on 10 December 2011.
 It had been speculated that the game would be an Xbox 360 game named "Alan Wake's Night Springs".
 The first image for the game was released by GameInformer on 7 November 2011.
 Just before the Video Game Awards, IGN released a screenshot of the game, along with the official title.

 Following rumors that the game would be released for Microsoft Windows, Remedy announced in early May 2012 that the game would be available for the platform on 22 May 2012.
 This followed Remedy's port of the original Alan Wake to the Windows platform a few months earlier.